13colours/module-excercise-webpack/README.md

 # NodeJS module with Webpack and Babel

-This is an excercise to build nodejs module using webpack and babel
+This is an exercise to build nodejs module using webpack and babel